jkulawik/blog/_drafts/discord-alternative.md

 they only really differ by which bonus features they implement, such as:
 * End-to-end encryption
 * Spaces (equivalent to Discord's servers)
-* Voice/video calls and whether these can be done in groups or 1-on-1 only
+* Voice/video calls and whether these can be done in groups or 1-on-1 only;
+worth noting is that I've seen [developers say](https://github.com/cinnyapp/cinny/issues/528#issuecomment-1872593452) that the current conferencing implementation is a messy prototype.

 Note that registering on a free matrix instance gets you back into the good old "not owning your data" situation.
 [Apparently some hosters can be heavy-handed with moderating](https://tatsumoto-ren.github.io/blog/list-of-matrix-servers.html) - admins can delete your chat rooms and accounts without prior notice.